Wisconsin Republicans forge ahead with power-stripping bills

 MADISON, Wis.
 (AP) - Wisconsin Republicans planned to forge ahead Monday with a rare lame-duck session to give outgoing Republican Gov. Scott Walker a chance to limit the powers of his incoming Democratic successor, move the 2020 presidential primary date to benefit a conservative state Supreme Court justice and enact a host of other changes almost certain to spur legal challenges.

-A Republican-controlled legislative committee planned a public hearing Monday, immediately followed by a vote, setting up approval in the state Senate and Assembly on Tuesday.
+A Republican-controlled legislative committee planned a public hearing immediately followed by a vote Monday to set up approval in the state Senate and Assembly on Tuesday.
 The votes to pass the sweeping package of bills would come about a month before Democratic Gov.-elect Tony Evers, who defeated Walker in November, is slated to take office.

 "It goes to the heart of what democracy is all about," Evers said at a Sunday news conference held at a Milwaukee law firm.
 "I think it's the wrong message, I think it is an embarrassment for the state and I think we can stop it."